Percona-Lab/percona-docstreamer/readme.md

 - Full Data Load
 - CDC (Continuous Sync)

+In addition to the above, docMongoStream includes an Event-Driven Validation Engine.
+Unlike traditional migration tools that just "copy and hope," our tool verifies data integrity in real-time as changes are applied.

 ### 1. Validation

 When you run `./docMongoStream start`, the tool loads the config.yaml file, prompts for credentials, and connects to both the source DocumentDB and the target MongoDB to verify authentication and connectivity.
 If migration.destroy is set to true, it will prompt you for confirmation before proceeding.